SantoshSah/hashicorp-vault-sample/README.md

 $ vault server -dev

 3) Test:
-i) This is dev branch
+i) This is issue-test branch - 2